Majors

 Elijah Shoaf of ’24 (舒易来) is a double major in Chinese and Political Science.
 He is a quick learner when it comes to reading comprehension and has great scores for all his online quizzes.
 Highly motivated to excel in Chinese and driven by his strong interests in things global and international, Elijah plans for his semester abroad even a freshman and could not wait till he is able to study abroad.
 Unswayed by the pandemic that has put every hope in the shadows of uncertainty, Elijah remains undeterred and looks forward to the challenges that will expand his cultural horizons.
 Beginning with success in language learning, Elijah is working conscientiously to qualify himself as a young scholar with much to contribute to a future in which the U.S. and China are important players.

 Finley Bodnar of ’25 博奋力 is a double major in Chinese and political science.
 He started from scratch in Beginning Chinese as a freshman; he quickly excelled in 101, 102, 201, 202 and 301 at the college.
 In 2023 Fall, Finley spent one full semester abroad in CET Beijing Program, China, and became quite fluent in oral communication.
 Meanwhile, he got interested in the illicit drug use in the U.S. and intrigued by China’s role as a possible narco state.
 These intellectual preoccupations are the subject matters of his junior I.S.
-Finley’s joint senior I.S. project is on the history and the current state of affairs in the production of Fentanyl in China and its distribution in the States.
+Finley’s joint senior I.S. project is titled The Needle and the Damage done: How Does Chinese State Participation in Illicit Global Market Affect Chinese State Security, 针头造成的损害:政府参与世界违禁市场给中国带来的影响.
+It is on the history and the current state of affairs in the production of Fentanyl in China and its distribution in the States.
 His research is a thorough investigation of the international chain of drug supply-and-demand across the Pacific, analyzing what goes on behind the war of words.
 Finley’s oral proficiency in spoken Chinese and his mastery of written Chinese give him the agility to move between two societies and cultures.

 Wang, Aoge of ’25 (王傲格) is a double major in Philosophy and Chinese.
 Born in Beijing, China, Aoge is an international student passionate about ideas and driven by a public spirit.
 His joint senior I.S. investigates the issue of social justice as being addressed in China during the past two decades of intense economic reform.
 As China becomes more open to a market economy and decentralizes, private sectors demand greater political representation to dignify the social existence for many individuals.
 The I.S. topic and research are firmly rooted in his first-hand observation of China’s recent transformation from a planning economy to a liberal economy.
 His investigation into the problematics of social justice brings to the foreground the fundamental issues of personal liberty and the uneven developments in world history.
 His work is calibrated to allow him to use his training in the philosophy department and conduct research in to the crisis of Chinese consciousness that has lasted nearly a century.